cpfaff/cafe/README.md

 * Do not provide full-text fields!

-Full-text fields are useful in general.
-They often contain every informattion we might need but the problem is that no information is granted for sure here.
+Full-text fields are useful in general and often contain valuable information.
+They often provide information we might need to create a facet for a search but the problem is that no information is granted to be in the full text for sure.
 We aim at generic structures and fields that only contain clearly defined bits and pieces of information.

 #### Tagging tool

 There is a tagging tool on its way that allows to create valid annotations based on the schema.
-You can browse the mock-ups [here](https://invis.io/MB5Y0E2PG).
+You can browse the mock-ups here [here](https://invis.io/MB5Y0E2PG).

 #### Compatibility with other schemata